 If you already have a consent mechanism, and you get consent from your customers for the level of data you will be collecting via Countly, then you will not necessarily need Countly Compliance Hub.
 It is still a good practice to assess whether you should pass your existing consents to the Countly side, especially to be able to serve data subject requests.

-App Separation / Segregation
+App Separation

 Data inside Countly is stored inside containers called applications.
-Applications provide the first level of control while accessing the dashboard, raw data and APIs since dashboard users and user groups are assigned applications they have access to.
+Applications provide the first level of control while accessing the dashboard, raw data and APIs since dashboard users and user groups are assigned to applications they have access to.
 Furthermore, reporting and data storage are based on this concept of an application.
 Countly initialization requires an app_key variable on the SDK level, which determines the individual app on Countly Server the data will be sent to.

 Applications in Countly do not necessarily have to one-to-one match your offerings in different platforms.
 Furthermore, a single application can be represented as two applications on the Countly side, for example, pre-login and post-login areas can be two separate apps on Countly.

-Voice of the Customer / Collecting feedback
+Voice of the Customer

 Countly has three different ways to help you make the voice of your customers be part of your analytics strategy: Surveys, NPS and Ratings.